 You must bring in the license plates, registration and proof of sale for the vehicle that was sold.
 See Registering a Vehicle for additional information.

-In an effort to make payments more convenient, all Douglas County Motor Vehicle offices can now accept credit cards as payment and will also continue to accept cash and personal checks.
+In an effort to make payments more convenient, all Douglas County Motor Vehicle offices accept credit cards as payment, as well as cash and personal checks.

 In addition to the payment amount, each transaction will be subject to an administrative fee that covers the cost associated with providing this service.
 This fee is paid to a third party that provides these services for Colorado.gov and thus is not revenue for the State or County.

 Colorado Senate Bill 09-108, an increase to vehicle registration late fees, became law on June 1, 2009.
 The new law requires a late fee assessment of $25 per month for every month past the one month grace period up to a maximum of $100.
 This fee is assessed in addition to renewal fees.
 Late fee for trailers is a flat $10.00.
 The legislation provides for NO EXCEPTIONS to these late fees.

 According to Colorado State Law, residents with out-of-state license plates must register their vehicle in Colorado within 90 days of residency even if the plates are not expired.
 You may anonymously report vehicles with out-of-state plates that are domiciled in Douglas County.
 Each report will be followed-up by the Douglas County Sheriff’s Office.